 Helpful Tip: One use 4 colors max per coffee filter.
 If you want to experiment with more than 4 colors then use multiple coffee filters.

 Step 3 – Pour one inch of water into an empty glass.

 Step 4 – Add a teaspoon of salt into the glass and stir until it is combined.

 Step 5 – Shape the coffee filter into a cylinder and place it into the glass.
 The bottom should just touch the water.
 Let the glass and coffee filter sit for 30 minutes to an hour and then come back to see what happened.

 Step 6 – Wait 30 minutes to an hour and then return to look at the colors.
 Remove the coffee filter from the glass and set it flat on the table.
 Observe what has happened to the colored circles.
 You’ll notice how the colors have spread across the coffee filter and that some of them have changed from the original marker color

 How Does the Experiment Work?

-When a Primary Color (Red, Yellow, Blue) spreads it will stay the same color.
-When a Secondary Color (Green, Orange, Yellow) spreads it will change into the primary colors that were originally mixed to make the color.
-Because the color Black is created by mixing multiple colors together, when it spreads you will see a wide array of different colors.
+Now let’s talk about the colors!
+When a primary color (red, yellow, blue) spreads it will stay the same color.
+When a secondary color (green, orange, purple) spreads it will change into the primary colors that were originally mixed to make the color.
+The color black is created by mixing multiple colors together, so when it spreads you see the widest array of different colors.